Victorian Afterlives in Contemporary Literature and Film

 To define Neo-Victorianism and demonstrate a critical understanding of the genre’s significance in contemporary culture

 To understand, evaluate, and implement a range of critical and theoretical approaches to Neo-Victorian Literature.

 To evaluate how contemporary literature and film engage with and respond to the nineteenth-century past, drawing on relevant historic knowledge.

-Students will choose from a list of questions - or develop their own questions, in consultation with the module convenor - and write a critical essay of no more than 2,500 words.
+Students will choose from a list of questions – or choose their own question, in consultation with the module convenor – and write a critical essay of 2,000-2,500 words.